-----------------------------------

 Mental Illness

-The term mental illness refers to a range of conditions that affect mood, thinking, and behavior.
-Mental illness includes clinical depression, anxiety, bipolar disorder, and other types of mental illness.
+The term mental illness refers to a range of conditions that affect mood, thinking, and behaviour.
+Mental illness includes clinical depression2, anxiety, bipolar disorder, and other types of mental illness.

-U.S. health care professionals report that mental illnesses are among the most common.
+U.S. healthcare professionals report that mental illnesses are among the most common.
 In the United States, one out of every 25 people lives with a serious mental illness, such as schizophrenia, bipolar disorder, or major depression.
-In their lifetimes, almost half of all Americans will be diagnosed with a mental illness.

-The rate of severe major depression among youth in the United States has increased to 9.7%, up from 9.2% last year.
-Twelve percent of youth claim more than one race, a rate that was highest among those identifying as more than one race.
+The rate of severe depression among youth in the United States has increased to 9.7%, up from 9.2% last year.
+12% percent of youth claim more than one race, a rate that was highest among those identifying as more than one race.

 Mental Health and Music

-Music makes people healthier, according to research.
-You can feel better by listening to songs about mental health since it can affect your thoughts, feelings, and behaviors.
+You can feel better by listening to songs about mental health since it can affect your thoughts, feelings, and behaviours.
 Music can have profound psychological effects.
 Your musical taste can reveal important aspects of your personality, according to research.

 Let’s begin the search for some songs about mental health that combat the stigma around mental illness.
-Music is known to have many benefits for people, including the prevention of mental illness.
+Music is known to have many benefits for people, including the prevention of mental illness.5

 Songs About Mental Health